brariden/melpa-gpl-snapshot/melpa/packages/seeing-is-believing-readme.txt

 Once this mode is enabled you can use the following key bindings:
   <prefix> s    run seeing is believing with default settings
+  <prefix> t    tag current line with the xmpfilter marker
   <prefix> x    run prefix args with xmpfilter compatability
   <prefix> c    clear seeing is believing output from a file